 The Mediterranean identifies countries that have a coastline or cultural similarity.
 It consists of states such as Spain, Portugal, Italy, Slovenia, and Malta.
 In Mediterranean countries economic growth is slow and the national income is low compared to Western and Northern Europe.
 Italy is the most advanced industry in these countries.

-France is considered a Mediterranean country.
-Although it is not a coast in the Mediterranean, it is considered as a Mediterranean country due to its historical and cultural similarities.
+France is a Mediterranean country because the South of France has a Mediterranean Sea coastline.
+It is also considered as a Mediterranean country due to its historical and cultural similarities.

 List of Mediterranean Countries

 Here is a complete list of all mediterranean countries:

 - Bosnia and Herzegovina